hcarty/ocamlbrew/README.md

 Using ocamlbrew is very easy.
 It can be run in a completely automated fashion:

     # Optionally setting $OCAMLBREW_BASE and/or $OCAMLBREW_LOGFILE first
+    # This is equivalent to running "ocamlbrew --all"
     curl -kL https://raw.github.com/hcarty/ocamlbrew/master/ocamlbrew-install | bash

 Or it can be run by hand: